retkowsky/DP-100/labdocs/Lab01B.md

 3. Open the downloaded **config.json** file in a text editor, and copy it's contents to the clipboard.
 This file contains the configuration information necessary to connect to your workspace.
 4. In Visual Studio Online, create a new file named **config.json** in the root folder of your VS Online workspace.
 5. Paste the copied configuration information into the new config.json file in your Visual Studio Online workspace, and save it.
 6. In Visual Studio Online, open the **01B - Intro to the Azure ML SDK.ipynb** notebook - this will be loaded in the Jupyter Notebook interface within Visual Studio Online.
+It may take a while to load the first time the Jupyter Notebooks interface is used, and you may briefly see two panes - one containing the JSON representation of the notebook, and the other containing the notebook visual interface.
-7. At the bottom left of the Visual Studio Online interface, click the current Python virtual environment (Python 3.8.0) and change it to **Python 3.5.3**.
-Then read the notes in the notebook, running each code cell in turn, just as you did in the Azure Machine Learning Notebook VM Jupyter environment.
+7. When the notebook has loaded, check at the bottom left of the Visual Studio Online interface to verify the current Python virtual environment.
+This should have changed to **Python 3.5.3** based on the configuration settings in the repo.
+If not, change it.
+8. Read the notes in the notebook, running each code cell in turn, just as you did in the Azure Machine Learning Notebook VM Jupyter environment.

 ## Task 4: Use the Visual Studio Code Azure Machine Learning Extension